 In 1996 leaders from Harris Hospital, The Daughters of Charity (now Ascension Providence), and Huguley Hospital (now a Texas Health Resource partner) all had a vision.
 They dreamed of creating a not-for-profit community-based hospice dedicated to providing the highest quality end-of-life care services for children and adults across the Dallas, Fort Worth, and Waco communities.

 That dream became a reality on May 1, 1996, when the largest not-for-profit hospice in the state was formed as Community Hospice of Texas in the DFW area and Providence Hospice in the Waco region.

 In 2019, we changed our name in all markets to Community Healthcare of Texas.
 This name change reflected our ongoing commitment to providing the best care for patients and families as they navigate their healthcare needs when diagnosed with a serious or terminal illness.
 It also allows us the opportunity to expand and improve on our mission and goals in an ever-changing healthcare environment.

-In partnership with Texas Health Resources, Community Healthcare of Texas has 3 office locations and 2 inpatient facilities serving 12 counties in the Dallas/Fort Worth/Cleburne metroplex.
+In partnership with Texas Health Resources, Community Healthcare of Texas has three office locations and two inpatient facilities serving 12 counties in the Dallas/Fort Worth/Cleburne metroplex.

 In partnership with Ascension Health, Community Healthcare of Texas has two office locations and one inpatient facility serving 13 counties in the Waco and Mexia areas.

 Community Healthcare of Texas is a 501(c)(3) non-profit organization and is a Texas Non-Profit Hospice Alliance member.